Bird Irruption: A Sudden Surge of Birds

 An irruptive migrant is a species that usually migrates short distances at the most, but occasionally moves far south in very large numbers.
 The reason for these unique migrations is not straightforward, and researchers have found that the causes vary with the species.

-The Winter Bird Irruption of 2012
+Winter Bird Irruption

 This sudden boom began in the spring, which was unusually cool and rainy.
 With those weather conditions, pine and spruce trees in the boreal forest produced fewer cones, the main food for northern songbirds.
 As winter approached, the fare became scarce, and the desperate birds headed south in search of more productive foraging.